Davide Callà

 Davide Callà (born 6 October 1984) is a Swiss professional football coach and a former player of Italian descent who played as midfielder.
-He is an assistant manager with FC Basel.
+He is currently the assistant manager of FC Basel.
+From 1 June 2025, he will become the assistant of Switzerland national football team head coach Murat Yakin.
+He will already join the national team temporarily in March during the international break.

 Club career

 On 11 February 2014, FC Basel announced that they had signed Callà in a swap deal with FC Aarau.
 Stephan Andrist signed for Aarau with a contract dated until June 2015 and at the same time Callà signed for Basel on a 2 1/2-year deal.
 He made his debut for Basel in the St. Jakob-Park on 15 February 2014 in the 1–0 home win against Sion.

 At the end of the 2013–14 Super League season he won the league championship with Basel.
 They also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
 Basel had qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.